itmaybejj/linkpurpose/index.md

 Each category is optional, and custom categories and icons can be defined in config.

+Icons on links that contain an image can be visually hidden via CSS or the noIconOnImages parameter, as these icons almost always need custom CSS for positioning.
+&nbsp;
 ### Why JS?
 Much of this *can* be done with fancy CSS, e.g.
 ```css
 a[href^="mailto:"]::after {
   content: "(Link sends email)";